Blessed (2004 film): Plot

-The Howards are a young married couple living in New York.
+The Howards are a young married couple living in New York City.
 Craig, an unpublished writer, and Samantha, a school teacher, are desperate to have a baby.
-Their hopes are dashed when Samantha is diagnosed as infertile and the couple can't afford the medical treatments that might allow her to conceive.
-Just when it seems their dreams are impossible, the couple are given the opportunity to receive free treatments from a new, and relatively unheard of, fertility clinic.
+Their hopes are dashed when Samantha is diagnosed as infertile and the couple cannot afford the medical treatments that might allow her to conceive.
+Just when it seems their dreams are impossible, the couple are given the opportunity to receive free treatments from a new, and relatively unheard-of, fertility clinic.
 The Spiritus Research Clinic is in Lakeview, a small town two hours away, and they move to the clinic.

 It soon becomes clear something is amiss.
 In the laboratory where the couple's eggs and sperm samples are being mixed, the scientist takes a large, engraved metal needle and injects a red substance into Craig's sperm without the couple's knowledge.
 After the treatments, they are overjoyed when it is discovered Samantha is pregnant with twins.

 Earlier in the film, Craig was introduced at a party to book publisher Earl Sidney.
 Suddenly the publisher wants to publish Craig's book and offers Craig $100,000 as an advance.

 The pregnant Samantha begins feeling unusually painful scratching from the unborn twins.
 She is also suspicious of her husband's new business associate and friend.
 She feels ignored and distanced from Craig.

 Meanwhile, a hooded stranger begins stalking Samantha.
 Samantha becomes friends with a priest, Father Carlo.
 It is he who tells Samantha she is the unknowing victim of a pact with evil.
 The book publisher and the scientists at the clinic are connected to "The New Light of Dawn" church, a secret devil-worshiping cult.
 The red liquid injected into the Howards' test-tube pregnancy was the Devil's DNA.
 The cult plans to kidnap the babies shortly after birth and raise them to eventually destroy mankind.
 Father Carlo tells Samantha to drink a poison that will kill the babies, but she smashes the glass against his face.
 The crazed priest is also the hooded figure that has been following Samantha and sets the motel room he had taken her to on fire.
 He then gets in a car and drives away towards the clinic, with the intention to destroy it.
 He crashes through one operating room to another until crashing into Dr. Leeds' office.
 Gasoline spills on the priest as he tells the doctor "He who walks with Satan shall burn in Hell" and then sets himself on fire with a lighter.
-Prior to destroying the clinic, however, we see that Earl Sidney has already left the clinic with the metal container containing the blood of Lucifer.
+Prior to destroying the clinic, however, it is seen that Earl Sidney has already left the clinic with the metal container containing the blood of Lucifer.
 Samantha and Craig manage to escape.

 Four years later, they celebrate the birthday of their twin daughters with a costume party.
 One of the guest children (who has disguised himself as the Devil) teases one of the girls and soon, he chokes on a grape and dies, his skin rotting and hardening.
 Samantha stares at her twins in horror, wondering.